AtelierArith/BlueskyClient.jl/README.md

-# BlueSkyClient.jl
+# BlueskyClient.jl

-BlueSkyClient.jl is a Julia implementation of an [AT Protocol](https://atproto.com/) client for the BlueSky social network.
+BlueskyClient.jl is a Julia implementation of an [AT Protocol](https://atproto.com/) client for the BlueSky social network.
 It aims to mirror the official TypeScript (`atproto/`) and community Python (`py_atproto/`) SDKs that live in this repository, offering an idiomatic Julia API for authenticating, posting, and eventually covering the full lexicon surface.

 ## Getting Started